- Fluval 307 vs 407: What’s The Difference?

 Pump Output and Circulation

-On the other hand, the Fluval 407 has a higher circulation rate of 383 Gal/h (1,450 L/h), making it suitable for aquariums of up to 75 gallons, or for a heavily stocked smaller aquarium.
+The Fluval 407 flow rate is higher, coming in at 383 Gal/h (1,450 L/ph), making it suitable for aquariums of up to 75 gallons, or for a heavily stocked smaller aquarium.

 With ever-rising energy prices, this has to be something to take into consideration.